 Bicycle riders have the same rights and responsibilities as motor vehicle drivers.
 While bicycle riders still have to stop at traffic signs and observe other traffic laws, in most cases bicycle riders actually have more rights than people driving cars and trucks.
 Unfortunately, many motor vehicles do not respect bicyclists’ right to share the roads.
 If a motor vehicle driver injures someone riding a bike, the driver can be held liable for his wrongful conduct.
 Often times, automobile liability insurance from the negligent operator, as well as the insurance on a car owned by the bicyclist or a family member, are all potential sources of recovery for medical bills, lost wages, and pain and suffering caused in the bicycle accident.

-If you or a loved one has been seriously injured while riding a bicycle, it is important that you contact an attorney immediately.
+If you or a loved one has been seriously injured while riding a bicycle, it is important that you contact a Dayton personal injury lawyer immediately.
 If you do not seek to protect your rights in a timely manner crucial evidence may be lost or destroyed.
 Additionally, the law sets time limits in which you can pursue a claim for your injuries.
 Once that time passes, you lose your right to recover for your injuries.
 The Brannon Law Firm has the experience necessary to gather necessary evidence and find the best ways to get you compensated you for your injuries.
 Call our offices today for a free consultation regarding your rights as an injured cyclist.